HumanLearning2021/HumanLearningApp/README.md

 ## The application
 Human Learning is an application whose objective is to facilitate learning of abstraction by matching images.
 There are two main aspects to the application: learning on a dataset and managing datasets.
 Traditionnaly one would use this learning methods with printed images, but this takes a lot of time to prepare and update.
 Here you can do all of this digitally.

 The application's database is organized in datasets who contain categories.
-Pictures are assigned to categories and each category has a picture which is set as it's representative.
+Pictures are assigned to categories and each category has a picture which is set as its representative.

 ## Features
 - Login with Google accounts (either as an administrator who can alter datasets or as a learner)